-- Secure all objects in the vehicle.
-Always keep equipment and heavy objects in the luggage compartment. - Always secure objects with suitable rope or slings so that they cannot enter the areas around the front or side airbags in case of sudden braking or an accident.
+• Secure all objects in the vehicle.
+Always keep equipment and heavy objects in the luggage compartment.

+Always secure objects with suitable rope or slings so that they cannot enter the areas around the front or side airbags in case of sudden braking or an accident.

-- Always ensure that objects inside the vehicle cannot move into the area of the airbags while driving. - While driving, always keep object compartments closed. - Remove all objects from the front passenger seat when it is folded down.
-When the seat backrest is folded down, it presses on small and light objects and these are detected by the weight sensor on the seat; this sends false information to the airbag control unit. - While the backrest of the front passenger seat is folded, the front airbag must remain disabled and the PASSENGER AIRBAG OFF % light on. - Objects secured in the vehicle should never be placed in such a way as to make passenqers sit in an incorrect position. - If secured objects occupy a seat, this seat should not be occupied or used by anyone.
+• Always ensure that objects inside the vehicle cannot move into the area of the airbags while driving.

+• While driving, always keep object compartments closed.

+• Remove all objects from the front passenger seat when it is folded down.
+When the seat backrest is folded down, it presses on small and light objects and these are detected by the weight sensor on the seat; this sends false information to the airbag control unit.

+• While the backrest of the front passenger seat is folded, the front airbag must remain disconnected and control light PASSENGER AIR BAG OFF 2⁄3 on.

+• Objects secured in the vehicle should never be placed in such a way as to make passengers sit in an incorrect position.

+• If secured objects occupy a seat, this seat should not be occupied or used by anyone.